-Team 5, made up of employees from Bouygues Telecom, received a special mentioned by Salesforce and Huwawei for its ‘Wrap’ application enabling tourists in Nice to check their data usage and buy additional data, as well as accessing points of interest in Nice.
-Salesforce felt the team demonstrated the best understanding and use of the platform, while Huwawei recognized how the team’s ideas could be extended.
+Team 5, made up of employees from Bouygues Telecom, received a special mention by Salesforce and Huawei for its ‘Wrap’ application enabling tourists in Nice to check their data usage and buy additional data, as well as accessing points of interest in Nice.
+Salesforce felt the team demonstrated the best understanding and use of the platform, while Huawei recognized how the team’s ideas could be extended.

 Vodafone awarded its special prize to Port-O-Matic for making the the best use of the drone API.

 Enabling the fourth industrial revolution

 TM Forum’s Open Hacks are designed to showcase how its Open APIs foster rapid innovation by ‘plug and play’ with other open technologies to pull new services together fast.
 Standards for interoperability are essential to the digital future, alongside big trends like big data and analytics, security, privacy and, soon, blockchain – often described as the Fourth Industrial Revolution.